 Durability: Although laminate used to be prone to scratches, modern sealants have improved its ability to withstand most kitchen hazards.
 You don’t need to do anything to maintain these countertop surfaces, and you can use abrasive household cleaners or bleach to clean them.
 One thing to watch out for is hot items, which can scorch or burn the finish.
 Laminate can also chip at hard edges, which is why many consumers choose rounded profiles.

 Average Installed Price: Starting at $25 per square foot.

 Soapstone is a softer natural stone.
 It’s well-suited for rustic kitchens and many say that it offers more warmth than other stone countertop choices.
-It’s easy to clean, and you can set hot kitchenware on it without damaging it.
+Soapstone countertops are easy to clean, and you can set hot kitchenware on them without damaging the material.

 Appearance: Soapstone is usually dark gray or green and has light gray or white veins running through it.
 The marbling can be intense, or you may find a piece of soapstone that has a fairly uniform color.
 The thickness of the slab can vary depending on user’s needs.

 Durability: It’s non-porous and doesn’t require the sealing that other natural stones need to repel stains and keep bacteria out.
 Soapstone however is prone to chips and scratches, because it’s fairly soft.
 It can be re-polished if scratches are too prominent to minimize the visible damage.